 - High cholesterol

-Again, more research is needed to confirm the same.
+Again, we need more research to truly confirm these benefits.

-Usually, municipal water suppliers are responsible for ensuring that the water coming to your home has a pH of around 7.
-They do several tests to ensure the same, so there is no need to test pH at home.
-However, if you notice that your faucets and pipes have a rusty red, blue or white color, you might need to find out why.
+Usually, your municipal water supplier makes sure the water coming to your home has a pH around 7.
+They run lots of tests, so you probably don’t need to test it yourself.
+But if you see rusty red, blue, or white stains on your faucets and pipes, you might want to find out why.

-Often, this discoloration is due to corrosion caused by acidic water.
-A professional plumber might be needed to check the pipes’ health.
+Often, this discoloration comes from corrosion caused by acidic water.
+You might need a professional plumber to check your pipes.

-If the discoloration is due to the unsafe pH or you notice that the water is discolored too, you can test the pH of the drinking water at home.
-It will be very inexpensive as you will need a home test kit.
-You can buy a good one and follow the instructions.
+If unsafe pH causes the discoloration, or if your water itself looks discolored, you can test your drinking water’s pH at home.
+It’s really inexpensive; you just need a home test kit.
+Buy a good one and follow the instructions.

-Most of these testers are water-quality tester pens.
-To do the test with these pens, you can dip the pen into a sample of your drinking water, and you will get an accurate reading within a few moments.
-You can relax if the test results show the water is within the 6.5-8.5 range.
-If not, you can consider buying a water-neutralization device or talking to your local water provider.
+Most testers are water-quality tester pens.
+Just dip the pen into a sample of your drinking water, and you’ll get an accurate reading in moments.
+If the results are within the 6.5-8.5 range, you can relax.
+If not, consider getting a water neutralization device or talking to your local water provider.

 Get the Best Water Neutralization Systems and Products

-AMPAC USA houses the best line of water neutralizers that can increase the pH of the water to an acceptable number by manual use or chemical injection.
-AMPAC USA also offers a wide range of these chemicals for different purposes at the best prices.
-These chemicals are made from the best international practices and after years of R&D.
+AMPAC USA offers the best water neutralizers.
+They can raise your water’s pH to an acceptable level, either manually or with a chemical injection.
+We also carry a wide range of these chemicals for different uses, all at great prices.
+Our chemicals are built using top international practices and years of research and development.

-You can call us for a consultation or an expert to examine your chemical needs for the water treatment systems.
-AMPAC offers 24×7 customer care and a home visit by our skilled experts in case of any water treatment challenges.
+Give us a call for a consultation, or let an expert examine your chemical needs for water treatment systems.
+AMPAC offers 24/7 customer care and home visits from our skilled experts for any water treatment issues.
 Visit us here.

 References: